Ashtar Sheran: Credibility

 Helland points out the failure of the July 1952 prediction channeled through Van Tassel that life on Earth will be destroyed "when they explode the hydrogen atom" because in November 1952 the first H-bomb was detonated with no such effect.
 However, the same message also stated that Ashtar was intervening to stop the destruction of the planet.
 After the explosion, ensuing messages claimed that various actions were taken by Ashtar's space fleet to repair damage.

 Helland notes that the Ashtar belief system is based on faith in an extraterrestrial celebrity, the concept of which has fared better than the individual messages.
 The main shifts in content seem due to failed prophecy, which has moved the emphasis from a physical space fleet averting doom, to the more theosophical concept of an Ascended Master aiding spiritual advancement.
 He maintains that the Ashtar beliefs are best seen as a syncretism between the I AM movements and the UFO experience, a belief system which regards UFO experiences and sightings as the natural progression of the spiritual development of humanity.
 Though followers of Ashtar believe in his divine right and knowledge spread across the human race, he and others of his kind have yet to provide any physical evidence of their existence.

+Athena Sheran is associated with Ashtar Sheran, and this was her past life, which has already expired.
+As some people currently living on Earth say, she is in the southern part of the planet and in South America.
+She also has her initials in her first and last name, AS, which is associated with the narratives of NESARA.